zXd12/VV-ISTIC-TP5/README.md

 ## Deliverable and evaluation

 Students are free to realize either this practical work or the [TP4](https://github.com/selabs-ur1/VV-ISTIC-TP4).
 We will mark the chosen lab.
-You need to fork this repository and to submit a pull request with the answers written in the dedicated sections (deadline XXX XXth 2024, 23:59).
+You need to fork this repository and to submit a pull request with the answers written in the dedicated sections (deadline January 29th 2024, 23:59 for apprenticeship students - deadline January 15th 2024, 23:59 for non-apprenticeship students).